 The games are really easy to prepare – just print the game you want and either laminate it or if you really want no prep put it in a page protector (I get the thicker ones and they really protect the game).
-Then just print off your rules and the recording sheets and you’re done!
+Then print your rules and the recording sheets and you’re done!

-If it is possible, an answer guide for the game is provided and many of the games are Common Core aligned as well as being appropriate for the Australian Curriculum.
+Where possible, an answer guide for the game is provided and many of the games are Common Core aligned as well as being appropriate for the Australian Curriculum.

 Grab a Pack